almereyda/awesome-starred/README.md

 - [srbhp/piepdf](https://github.com/srbhp/piepdf) - GUI  tool to manage Research articles, pdfs
 - [founders4schools/django-surveys](https://github.com/founders4schools/django-surveys) - A reusable Django app that lets users give feedback for any model
 - [darkpixel/statuspage](https://github.com/darkpixel/statuspage) - A simple self-hosted status page site with an API written in Django under the BSD license
 - [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
-Smart filtering is made possible by object recognition, location awareness, color analysis and other ML algorithms.
+Smart filtering is made possible by object recognition, face recognition, location awareness, color analysis and other ML algorithms.
 - [liqd/adhocracy-plus](https://github.com/liqd/adhocracy-plus) - adhocracy+ is a SaaS platform to make digital democracy easy for everyone
 - [mirumee/saleor](https://github.com/mirumee/saleor) - A modular, high performance, headless e-commerce platform built with Python, GraphQL, Django, and React.
 - [ixs/lmtp_proxy](https://github.com/ixs/lmtp_proxy) - A simple LMTP delivery proxy that is able to deliver to different backends depending on the rcpt to user